InfraLore/make_for_devops/prompt.md

 In the next chapter, we'll dive deeper into Make's fundamental features and how they can be leveraged specifically for DevOps workflows, building on this foundation of discoverability and executable documentation.

+### END CHAPTER 2 ###

+# Makefile Examples Philosophy

+## Keep examples focused and conceptual, not exhaustive:

+- Makefile examples should be 10-30 lines that illustrate a specific pattern or concept
+- Show the interface and discovery pattern, not complete implementations
+- Use hand-wavy placeholders like ./scripts/deploy.sh or @echo "Running validation..." for complex operations
+- Examples should teach how to think about structuring Makefiles, not be production-ready copy-paste code
+- Focus on what users discover when they run make help or follow error messages

+## Progressive disclosure principle:

+- Show simple, high-level targets first (e.g., deploy-dev, deploy-staging, deploy-prod)
+- Indicate internal implementation with underscore prefix or references to scripts
+- Demonstrate how complexity reveals itself as users interact with the Makefile
+- Emphasize the learning journey over comprehensive solutions

+## Examples should demonstrate:

+- Clear, discoverable target naming
+- Helpful error messages that guide next steps
+- Context-aware help systems
+- Safe defaults with progressive complexity
+- How Make teaches the workflow through use

+## Avoid:

+- 100+ line "complete" Makefiles trying to cover every edge case
+- Showing every flag and option for tools like terraform, docker, kubectl
+- Implementation details that obscure the pattern being taught
+- Examples that could work as-is in production (that's not the book's goal)

+## Remember:
+- The book is about discovering and documenting workflows.
+- Examples should show how Make makes workflows discoverable, not how to build production-grade infrastructure automation from scratch.
+- We're teaching patterns, not providing templates.
+- We will always capitalize Make when we are referring to the software.
+- We will NOT use the word "tribal" -- Use "team lore" instead.
+- We will keep Makefile line width to 75 characters max.